Feature Importance and Gradable Test Sets in Fast.AI

 Doing this in Fast.AI:

-As I mentioned above, we can permutate a column in Pandas very easily with the .sample function.
+function.
 This will randomly sample ‘x’ number of items from our dataframe.
 For us, since we want to shuffle the entire thing, it would look like this:

-df[column] = df[column].sample(n=len(df), replace=True).reset_index(drop=True)
+= df[column].sample(n=len(df), replace=True).reset_index(drop=True) df[column]

-Here df is our dataframe and column is what we want to shuffle.
+is what we want to shuffle.
 Now that we have this new shuffled column, we can make a new tabular databunch to pass into our model and grab some predictions.

 I’ll make a small note of this here, the terminology here will be slightly confusing, this is due to I am grading a ‘test’ set here.
 I’ll explain why it’s this way later.